Background pattern

 12 tablets

-• 30 minutes of taking Eurartesim, the full dose should be taken again.
+• within 30 minutes of taking Eurartesim, the full dose should be taken again.

-If you or your child also vomit the second dose, do not take or give your child another dose.
-Contact your doctor urgently to obtain an alternative treatment for malaria.
+If you or your child also vomits the second dose, do not take or give another dose.
+Contact your doctor urgently to obtain alternative treatment for malaria.

-• If you or your child presents another episode of malaria, you may take a second cycle of Eurartesim within a year if your doctor believes it is the appropriate treatment.
+• If you or your child has another episode of malaria, you may take a second cycle of Eurartesim within a year if your doctor believes it is the appropriate treatment.
 You or your child should not take more than two cycles in a year.
-If this occurs, inform your doctor.
-You or your child should not take a second cycle of Eurartesim until two months have passed since the first cycle.
+If this happens, inform your doctor.
+You or your child should not take a second cycle of Eurartesim until at least 2 months have passed since the first cycle.

 If you or your child takes more Eurartesim tablets than you should

-If you or your child takes a dose greater than the recommended dose, inform your doctor.
-Your doctor may recommend special follow-up for you and your child since doses higher than those recommended by the doctor may have a severe, undesirable effect on the heart (see also section 4).
+If you or your child takes a higher dose than recommended, inform your doctor.
+Your doctor may recommend special monitoring of you and your child since doses higher than those recommended by the doctor may have a serious unwanted effect on the heart (see also section 4).

 If you or your child forgets to take Eurartesim

 If you or your child forgets to take the second dose of Eurartesim at the correct time, take it as soon as you remember.
 Then, take the third (last) dose approximately 24 hours after the second dose.
 If you or your child forgets to take the third (last) dose at the correct time, take it as soon as you remember.
-Never take more than one dose on the same day to compensate for a missed dose.
+Never take more than one dose on the same day to make up for a forgotten dose.

 In case of doubt, ask your doctor or pharmacist.

-If you or your child interrupts the treatment with Eurartesim
+If you or your child stops taking Eurartesim

-To ensure the medication works effectively, you or your child must take the tablets according to the instructions and complete the 3-day treatment cycle.
-If you or your child cannot do so, consult your doctor or pharmacist.
+To make the medicine work effectively, you or your child must take the tablets as instructed and complete the 3-day treatment cycle.
+If you or your child cannot do this, consult your doctor or pharmacist.

-Additionally, irregular (sinus arrhythmias) or slow (bradycardia) heart rate has been observed in adults.
-The frequency of these side effects is rare (can affect up to1 in 100people).
+Additionally, irregular heartbeat (sinus arrhythmias) or slow heartbeat (bradycardia) have been observed in adults.
+The frequency of these side effects is uncommon (may affect up to 1 in 100 people).

-If you notice anything different in your heart rhythm or your child's heart rhythm or have symptoms (such as palpitations or irregular heart rate), you must contact your doctor as soon as possible and before taking the next dose.
+If you notice anything different in your heartbeat or your child's heartbeat or have symptoms (such as palpitations or irregular heartbeat), you should contact your doctor as soon as possible and before taking the next dose.

-Your doctor may perform an electrocardiogram (ECG) of the heart while you or your child receives treatment and after the last dose.
-Your doctor will inform you when these recordings will be made.
+Your doctor may perform an electrical tracing of the heart (electrocardiogram, ECG) while you or your child are receiving treatment and after administration of the last dose.
+Your doctor will inform you when these tracings will be performed.

 Problems with red blood cells